jasonjson/jasonjson.github.io/_posts/2015-10-21-remove-element.markdown

 tags:
 - Algorithm
 categories:
-- Integer
+- Array
 author: Jason
 ---
-<p><strong><em>Given an array and a value, remove all instances of that value in place and return the new length.
+**Given an array and a value, remove all instances of that value in place and return the new length.
 The order of elements can be changed.
-It doesn't matter what you leave beyond the new length.</em></strong></p>
+It doesn't matter what you leave beyond the new length.**

 ``` java